akka/akka/akka-docs/src/main/paradox/typed/logging.md

 Logback has flexible configuration options and details can be found in the [Logback manual](https://logback.qos.ch/manual/configuration.html) and other external resources.

-One part that is important to highlight is the importance of configuring an [AsyncAppender](http://logback.qos.ch/manual/appenders.html#AsyncAppender).
+One part that is important to highlight is the importance of configuring an [AsyncAppender](http://logback.qos.ch/manual/appenders.html#AsyncAppender), because it offloads rendering of logging events to a background thread, increasing performance.
+It doesn't block the threads of the `ActorSystem` while the underlying infrastructure writes the log messages to disk or other configured destination.
 It also contains a feature which will drop `INFO` and `DEBUG` messages if the logging load is high.

 A starting point for configuration of `logback.xml` for production: